yonatan36/react-project/README.md

 1. A user who is not logged in can only click on the phone icon.
 2. A logged-in user who is not a business or admin can see and mark a card as preferred for business visits.
 3. A logged-in business type user can see the "Edit" and "Delete" icons only for the cards they have created.
 They can edit and delete their own cards.
-4. An admin type user can delete any business card but can only edit the cards they created in the sandbox.
+4. An admin type user can delete any business card but can only edit the cards they created.